MisterBE2/Life/README.md

 # Life
-<p><b>Windows Forms C# based algoritm, which dewelops "life".</b>
+<p><b>Windows Forms C# based algoritm, which develops "life".</b>

 <p>I watched a <a href="https://youtu.be/qzFlnX-z38U">stream</a> of <b>The Codin Train</b>, it inspired me!
 I want to create something simillar.
-For this taks I'll use Microsoft Visual C# ant their Visual Studio.
+For this task I'll use Microsoft Visual C# and their Visual Studio.
 I'm begginer at coding and genetic algorithms, so don't expect something amusing :)

 <p><h1> If you want to run the application without Visual Studio go to <b>Life_V0.1/Life_V0.1/bin/Debug/Life_V0.1.exe</b></h1>